mapbox/gabbar/documentation/anomaly-detection.md

     - Ex: User `aris hidayanto` in 50124294
 - Adding surface to a highway is a very common thing.
     - Adding `surface=asphalt` in 47477375
-- Adding `oneway=yes`
-    - This is very common operation.
-Something we could use Telemetry for.
-Ex: 47201618
-    - What we might be interested in is when `oneway=yes` become `oneway=no`, the modification.
-    - Creation of the oneway tag might not be so anomalous
-    - Should we not worry about the oneway field at the moment?
 - Geometry playing a majority role
     - The top 10 most anomalous are currently the top 10 largest highways
     - The number of samples could be less in this category which could be affecting things